neumino/neumino.github.io/movies.md

-### The Paper Tigers
+### Great White
-*Released on 2021-05-07, vote average 7.5*
+*Released on 2021-05-07, vote average 6.5*

-Three Kung Fu prodigies have grown into washed-up, middle-aged men, now one kick away from pulling their hamstrings.
-But when their master is murdered, they must juggle their dead-end jobs, dad duties, and old grudges to avenge his death.
+A tourist trip quickly turns into a living nightmare when five passengers on a seaplane become stranded miles away from shore.
+What follows is a desperate bid for survival as the group tries to make it to land before they either run out of supplies or are taken by the man-eating sharks lurking just beneath the surface.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/qMt344EjiWk?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/_yNmismaJkY?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>